clandestin/esp8266-firmware/COMMANDS.md

 }
 ```

 Note: pull up and pull down are the SoC feature that allows to set input to high or low through resistor with very high resistance.
-By default each pin is not connected (Z) and reading will return random value.
-Enabling pull up feature puts a very weak high level on input pin by default and pull down sets very weak low level, thus making it's state determined as 1 or 0.
+By default each pin is not connected (Z) and reading will return a random value.
+Enabling the pull up feature puts a very weak high level on the input pin by default, and pull down sets a very weak low level, thus making its state determined as 1 or 0.

 Returns 'OK' on success with result or 'Error' with description in result.